bftawfik/mvcTodos/README.md

-this is just a simple todo app made using mvc
+This is just a simple todo app made using mvc.